 Nokia has added a new Pro Mode where you can make adjustments to the ISO, shutter speed, and other settings to improve the final look of your photos in the camera app.
 It’s a common feature on most high-end smartphones, but rarely included with camera apps on Android One devices.

-Speaking of software, the Nokia 8 Sirocco is indeed a part of the Android One lineup, meaning it runs a stock version of Google’s Android 8.0 Oreo.
+Speaking of software, the Nokia 8 Sirocco is part of the Android One lineup, meaning it runs a stock version of Google’s Android 8.0 Oreo.
 We’ve more often seen Android One used on low- to middle-end devices such as the Xiaomi Mi A1, and the HTC U11 Life; but the Nokia 8 Sirocco is considerably higher spec than these phones.
 Having Android One is a good thing, as it receives timely operating system and security updates, unlike phones with a manufacturer user interface, and there’s no bloatware.